syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 # Getting Started with .NET MAUI Navigation Drawer (SfNavigationDrawer)

-This section explains the steps required to configure the [.NET MAUI NavigationDrawer]() with a content area and a data-filled drawer.
-It covers only the minimal features that you need to know to get started with the NavigationDrawer.
+This section explains the steps required to configure the `.NET MAUI NavigationDrawer` with a content area and a data-filled drawer.
+It covers only the minimal features that you need to know to get started with the NavigationDrawer in a short number of words.

 ## Adding a .NET MAUI SfNavigationDrawer reference

 Syncfusion .NET MAUI controls are available in [Nuget.org](https://www.nuget.org/).
-To add [.NET MAUI NavigationDrawer]() to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.NavigationDrawer]() and then install it.
+To add `.NET MAUI NavigationDrawer` to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.NavigationDrawer` and then install it.

 ## Handler registration